rock7/RockBLOCK-9704/README.md

 **⚠️IMPORTANT⚠️**

 This library requires sufficient RAM memory (~230kB) which a lot of Arduino models lack on board.
 Please find below a table of popular Arduino models with our recommendations.
 Refer to our [↗️ Adjusting library size (Queue & Payload)](#%EF%B8%8F-adjusting-library-size) section to see how you can reduce this memory limit (affecting functionality) if need be.
+Our recommendation for low-memory systems is to reduce the value of `IMT_PAYLOAD_SIZE` to the whatever you expect your largest message size to be eg. Adjust value to `100U` if you're not planning on sending / receiving a message bigger than 100 Bytes, for this configuration it should reduce memory usage down to ~20kB (size of library + 2x 100 Byte buffers).

+Please also note that by default all Arduino models compile with `5000U` as a default for `IMT_PAYLOAD_SIZE`, meaning that unless changed, the maximum message size will be 5000 Bytes, this is to accommodate a large number of models with low RAM capacity.
+As already stated, if you wish to decreased or increase this limit from 0 - 100kB, follow the instructions described above.

 **Getting Started:**